What is TCA?

 Contact us to learn more about tcapy!

-We are also planning to open source a basic version of the FX TCA library on GitHub, if we can get sufficient sponsorship to fund it.
-It will be a great marketing opportunity for sponsors to help support the open source framework.
+tcapy our FX TCA library is now available on GitHub.
+It is a great marketing opportunity for sponsors to help support the open source framework.
 We hope that partially opening up our codebase, will help to crowdsource new ideas for TCA metrics.